← Back to 史記

 西西 西 鹿鹿

 The emperor then performed the suburban sacrifice at Yong, arrived at Longxi, ascended Mount Kongtong to the west, and visited Ganquan.
-He ordered the sacrifice officials Kuan Shu and others to prepare the Tai Yi sacrifice altar.
-The sacrifice altar was modeled after the Bo Ji Tai Yi altar, with the altar having three tiers.
+He ordered the sacrificial officials Kuan Shu and others to prepare the Tai Yi altar.
+The altar was modeled on the Bo Ji Tai Yi altar and had three tiers.
 The Five Emperors' altars were arranged in a ring below it, each according to its direction, with the Yellow Emperor in the southwest.
 Eight paths for ghosts were cleared.
-For Tai Yi, what was used was like the things for one altar at Yong, but with the addition of sweet wine, dates, dried meat, and the like.
-A spotted cow was killed to make the zu, dou, and sacrificial vessels.
+For Tai Yi, the offerings resembled those for one altar at Yong, with sweet wine, dates, dried meat, and similar items added.
+A spotted ox was killed to furnish the zu, dou, and other sacrificial vessels.
 The Five Emperors alone had zu, dou, and sweet wine presented.
-Below it, in the four directions, thin food was prepared for the followers of the various gods and the North Dipper, it is said.
+Below it, in the four directions, light food offerings were prepared for the attendant spirits and the Northern Dipper.
 After the sacrifice, all the remaining meat offerings were burned.
 The cow was white, with a deer inside it, and a pig inside the deer, and water was poured over it.
-The sun was sacrificed to with a cow, and the moon was sacrificed to with a sheep and a pig as special offerings.
+The sun sacrifice used an ox; the moon sacrifice used a sheep and a pig as special victims.
 The zhufu and zai for Tai Yi wore purple and embroidered robes.
 The Five Emperors each had their own colors, the sun was red, and the moon was white.

 75